Contact Us

 Like previously discussed transitioning to digital telecare offers a shift to a more preventative care approach.

 We address a key gap within the current social care system to make a real difference across the care continuum from hospital to home and other supported and residential care settings.
 This helps reduce the increasing pressure on the NHS by reducing the number of hospital admissions and hospital discharge delays.
-Our Assure service offers the opportunity for more medically fit patients to be discharged and use a proactive and preventative care model in their own home.
+We offer the opportunity for more medically fit patients to be discharged sooner and use a proactive and preventative care model in their own homes.

-We can apply a population health approach by classifying the at risk groups of your local community to help identify the people at risk of reaching crisis before it happens.
-Because of this, hospital readmissions can also be reduced as our alerts can be sent before something more critical takes place, allowing more opportunity for better interventions, reducing cost implications due to emergencies, and ultimately providing a better quality of life.
+We can apply a population health approach by classifying the at-risk groups of your local community to help identify the people at risk of reaching a crisis before it happens.
+Because of this, hospital readmissions can also be reduced as our alerts can be sent before something more critical takes place, allowing more opportunities for better interventions, reducing cost implications due to emergencies, and ultimately providing a better quality of life.

 Illustrating the transition from analogue to digital telecare